-Try to read the GMC’s Good Medical Practice document and you’ll identify some of the key standards Doctors need to maintain, such as compassion, honesty and confidentiality.
-You may also know about the four pillars of ethics (autonomy, beneficence, autonomy, justice) so you could think about these too when you’re answering the question.
+Read the GMC’s Good Medical Practice document and you’ll identify some of the key standards that Doctors need to maintain, such as compassion, honesty and confidentiality.
+It’s also useful to know about the four pillars of ethics (autonomy, beneficence, autonomy, justice) so you can think about these too when you’re answering questions.

-The UCAT question will outline what your role is in the scenario.
-It could be things like being a student, FY1 Doctor or friend to a person in need.
-Read this carefully because this will influence how you respond as you need to act within your remit.
+The question will outline what your role is in the given scenario.
+It could be that you’re a student, a Doctor, or a friend to someone in need.
+Make sure you read this carefully, because it will influence how you respond as you need to act within your remit.

-For example, if the situation involves you being a Medical Student on a work placement, you shouldn’t be diagnosing patients even if they ask you.
-Again, the more questions you do, the easier it will become to make sure you are carrying out your role properly.
+For example, if the situation involves you being a student on a work experience placement, you shouldn’t be diagnosing patients even if they ask you.
+The more practice questions you do, the easier it will become to make sure you’re carrying out your role properly.

-Even though the question says to pick what you would do, it means what would someone ideally do in this situation.
-Even if it’s something you wouldn’t want to do personally, think about what the question writers would count as being appropriate and choose your answers accordingly.
+Although the question says to pick what you would do, it wants you to select what someone would ideally do in the given situation.
+Even if it’s something you wouldn’t want to do personally, think about what the examiners would consider appropriate and choose your answer accordingly.

 Remember that there are only so many resources available for UCAT prep.
-Before you start doing any of them, note down exactly what questions and practice papers you have.
-This will help you to plan when you will do them because you don’t want to use up all your resources early on because then you’ll be struggling to gain momentum towards the end of your practice.
+Before you start using any of them, note down exactly what questions and practice tests you have access to.
+This will help you to plan your prep, because you don’t want to use up all your resources early on and then struggle towards the end of your practice.